 Information on multilingualism

 We have developed materials which highlight the benefits of multilingualism for everyone and address common prejudices against multilingualism and second language learning.
 We also make available bilingual fact sheets for parents and advice on further reading.

-Information about the diverse language backgrounds found in classrooms and how to use existing resources in language programs in schools.
+Information about the diverse language backgrounds found in classrooms and how to use simple strategies and existing resources in Languages programs in schools.